dltk-ai/qubitai-dltk/docs/source/machine_learning/data_preprocessing.rst

     :param binning_precision: Precision to store and display bins labels.
     :param binning_include_lowest: Whether the first interval should be left-inclusive or not.
     :param binning_duplicates: Raises error if bin edges are not unique. can opt for drop. values = 'raise','drop'.
+    :param binning_ordered: Whether the labels are ordered or not.
+Applies to returned types Categorical and Series (with Categorical dtype).
+If True, the resulting categorical will be ordered.
+If False, the resulting categorical will be unordered (labels must be provided).

     one-hot-encoding - Process in the data processing that is applied to categorical data, to convert it into a binary vector representation.

     :param dummies_prefix: List of prefix strings to name the dataframe columns.
     :param dummies_prefix_sep: If appending prefix, separator to use. default '_'
     :param dummies_dummy_na: Add column o indicate NaNs.
 Default - False.
+    :param dummies_column: Column names in the DataFrame to be encoded.
+If columns is None then all the columns with object or category dtype will be converted.
     :param dummies_sparse: Whether the dummy-encoded columns should be backed by a SparseArray (True) or a regular NumPy array (False).
     :param dummies_drop_first: Whether to get k-1 dummies out of k categorical levels by removing the first level.